 A commercial for the sweetener Truvia shows a woman committing a particular act.
 After she completes this act, the shame and self-loathing on her face is glaring.
 Her SO walks up and looks down at her with a look of absolute disgust.
 The heinous act this woman committed?
 Eating a tiny piece of cheesecake, which could have led to her getting fat.
 Yay eating disorders!

-In a similar vein to the GameFly commercials mentioned above, there was once an ad campaign for a Shout laundry spray.
+In a similar vein to the GameFly commercials mentioned above, there was once an ad campaign for Shout Advanced spray.
 The ad consisted of a woman tossing her washing machine and dryer out a second-story window, while screaming to the heavens, "I HATE SET-IN STAINS!"
 Her neighbor manages to one-up her by throwing the aforementioned appliances through the roof.

 A Woolite detergent commercial directed by Rob Zombie portrays some of the less favorable outcomes of a wash cycle (stretching, shrinking and fading) in the style of cold-blooded torture.